hilalahmad0101/php-string-util/README.md

 $removedNonAlphanumeric = AdvancedStringUtil::removeNonAlphanumeric($nonAlphanumericString);
 echo "Remove Non-Alphanumeric: $removedNonAlphanumeric\n";
 ```

-### Generate Share Links in HTML
-- You can now directly embed the generated share links with custom styles into your HTML code:
 ## Contribution

 If you'd like to contribute to this package or report issues, please check the  <a href="https://github.com/fullstack124/php-string-util/issues"> Github repo</a> for more details.